- NACE Challenge

 BIC/SWIFT: LOYD GB 21023

-The appropriate cancellation charge will apply based on the cost of your booking, as detailed below.
+For courses and conferences, the appropriate cancellation charge will apply based on the cost of your booking, as detailed below.

 Membership payments are non-refundable.
 Membership is annual and can be cancelled after one year.